-Under the Labor Contract Law, if an employer opts to enter into a fixed-term contract with an employee, after the completion of two fixed terms, that employer must offer the employee an open-ended contract.
+Employment contracts in China can have three different types of terms: fixed, open-ended or terms that expire upon completion of an assignment.
+Under the Labour Contract Law, if an employer opts to enter into a fixed-term contract with an employee, after the completion of two fixed terms, that employer will be obligated to execute an open-ended contract upon the employee’s request.
 Since open-ended contracts are inherently difficult to terminate, employers may want to use fixed-term contracts for new hires.
 This would give the employer a chance to evaluate its new employees.
-If the employee’s performance is poor, a fixed-term contract provides the employer with the option of discontinuing the employment relationship at the end of the term.
+If the employee’s performance is deemed unsatisfactory, a fixed-term contract provides the employer with the option of discontinuing the employment relationship at the end of the term.

-On the other hand, an employer may unilaterally terminate an employment contract by giving a written notice 30 days in advance or providing one month’s salary in lieu of notice in certain situations.
+In China, an employee may unilaterally terminate his or her employment contract by giving a written notice 30 days in advance or 3 days in advance during the probationary period.
+On the other hand, an employer may unilaterally terminate an employment contract by giving a written notice 30 days in advance or providing one month’s salary in lieu of notice in certain circumstances.